dulibrarytech/donor-app/README.md

 2. client dev and (prod|dev) server: from /, npm run dev

-# Client run build (Must build project with npm build from /client folder)
+# Client run prod (Must build project with npm build from /client folder)

-1. client only: from /client, npm run start
+1. client only: from /client, npm run start (app runs on port set in .env)

-2. client and server: from /, npm run start
+2. client and server: from /, npm run start (app runs on port set in .env)

 # Updates